mapattacker/datascience/sl-deeplearning.rst

 Theory
 *******

-An **artifical neural network** consists of an input layer, hidden layers, and an output layer.
+An **artifical neural network** is the most basic form of neural network.
+It consists of an input layer, hidden layers, and an output layer.
 This writeup by Berkeley_ gave an excellent introduction to the theory.
 Most of the diagrams are taken from the site.